The universal $n$-pointed surface bundle only has $n$ sections: The classification of homomorphisms

 To prove Theorem \ref{sur}, we have to include a lemma talking about the possible image of the homomorphism. \begin{lem} Every finitely generated subgroup of $\pi_1(S_g)$ is either finitely generated free group $F_h$ or surface group $\pi_1(S_r)$ with $r\ge g$.
-When $r=g$, the subgroup is the whole group $\pi_1(S_g)$. \end{lem} \begin{proof} Subgroup of surface group is the same as cover of surface, so the subgroup is also going to be the fundamental group of some surface (possibly noncompact).
-In the noncompact case, it is free group.
-In the compact case, it is a finite cover.
-The Euler characteristic is multiplicative under cover, therefore $\chi(S_r)=n\chi(S_g)$.
-Since $g>1$, if $n>1$, we have $r>g$.
+When $r=g$, the subgroup is the whole group $\pi_1(S_g)$. \end{lem} \begin{proof} A subgroup $G$ of $\pi_1(S_g)$ corresponds to a cover $S$ of $S_g$ such that $G=\pi_1(S)$.
+If $S$ is noncompact, then $\pi_1(S)$ is free group.
+If $S$ is compact, it is a finite cover.
+Therefore $\pi_1(S)=S_r$ for some $r$.
+If $S$ is a $k$-cover.
+The Euler characteristic is multiplicative under cover, thus $\chi(S_r)=k\chi(S_g)$.
+If $g>1$ and $k>1$, we have $r>g$.
 If $n=1$, this is trivial cover. \end{proof}